 OTC derivatives may either be cleared through a clearinghouse ("OTC-cleared") or transacted between the Company and a counterparty under bilateral agreements ("OTC-bilateral").
-Similar to exchange traded futures when the company enters into, OTC-cleared derivatives it becomes subject to initial and daily variation margin collateral postings.
+Similar to exchange traded futures, OTC-cleared derivatives require initial and daily variation margin collateral postings.
 When transacting OTC-cleared derivatives, the Company is exposed to credit risk resulting from default of the clearinghouse and/or default of the Futures Commission Merchant (e.g. clearinghouse agent).

 When transacting OTC-bilateral derivatives, the Company is exposed to the potential default of its OTC-bilateral counterparty.
 The Company deals with a large number of highly rated OTC-bilateral counterparties, thus limiting its exposure to any single counterparty.
 The Company has controls in place to monitor credit exposures of OTC-bilateral counterparties by limiting transactions within specified dollar limits and continuously assessing the creditworthiness of its counterparties.
 The Company uses master netting agreements and adjusts transaction levels, when appropriate, to minimize risk.
-The Company's policy is to not offset amounts recognized on the accompanying Statutory Statements of Financial Position for derivatives executed with the same counterparty under the same master netting agreement with the associated collateral.
+The Company's policy is to not offset amounts for derivatives executed with the same counterparty under the same master netting agreement with the associated collateral.

 Credit risk is managed by entering into transactions with creditworthy counterparties and obtaining collateral where appropriate.
 All of the net credit exposure for the Company from derivative contracts is with investment-grade counterparties.
-For OTC-cleared and exchange traded derivatives, the Company obtains variation margin which is adjusted daily based on the parties' net derivative position.
+For OTC-cleared and exchange traded derivatives, the Company obtains collateral through variation margin which is adjusted daily based on the parties' net derivative position.

 For OTC-bilateral derivatives, the Company obtains collateral in accordance with the terms of credit support annexes ("CSAs") negotiated as part of the master agreements entered into with most OTC-bilateral counterparties.
 The CSA defines the terms under which collateral is transferred between the parties in order to mitigate credit risk arising from "in the money" derivative positions.
 The CSA requires that an OTC-bilateral counterparty post collateral to secure its anticipated derivative obligation, taking into account netting arrangements.
-In a few cases, these CSAs provide that the counterparties are not required to post collateral below a specified threshold; however the agreements governing these bilateral relationships also include credit contingent provisions whereby the threshold declines on a sliding scale with declines in the OTC-bilateral counterparties' ratings.
-In addition, certain of the Company's contracts require that if the Company's (or its counterparty's) credit rating were to fall below a specified rating assigned by a credit rating agency, the other party could request immediate payout on all transactions under the contracts or full collateralization of the positions thereunder.
-Cash collateral is invested in short-term investments.
-The aggregate fair value of all OTC-bilateral derivative instruments with credit-risk-related contingent features that are in a net liability position at December 31, 2017 was \$29 million, for which the Company has posted collateral with a fair value of \$22 million.
-If the credit contingent features had been triggered at December 31, 2017, the Company estimates that it would not have had to post additional collateral for either a one notch downgrade in the Company's credit rating or for a downgrade that would trigger full collateralization.
+In addition, certain of the Company's contracts require that if the Company's (or its counterparty's) credit rating were to fall below a specified rating assigned by a credit rating agency, the other party could request immediate payout on all transactions under the contracts or full collateral derivative instruments with credit-risk-related contingent features that are in a net liability position at December 31, 2018 was \$2 million, for which the Company has posted collateral with a fair value of \$2 million.
+If the credit contingent features had been triggered at December 31, 2018, the Company estimates that it would not have had to post additional collateral for either a one notch downgrade in the Company's credit rating or for a downgrade that would trigger full collateralization.

 The Company may be exposed to credit-related losses in the event that an OTC-bilateral counterparty fails to perform its obligations under its contractual terms.
-In contractual arrangements with OTC-bilateral, counterparties that do not include netting provisions in the event of default, credit exposure is limited to the positive fair value of derivatives at the reporting date.
+In contractual arrangements with OTC-bilateral counterparties that do not include netting provisions, in the event of default, credit exposure is limited to the positive fair value of derivatives at the reporting date.
 In contractual arrangements with OTC-bilateral counterparties that include netting provisions, in the event of default, credit exposure is limited to the net fair value, if positive, of all derivatives at the reporting date.
-At December 31, 2017, the Company held collateral for derivatives of \$171 million, including \$0 million of securities.
-Fair value of derivatives in a net asset position, net of collateral, was \$0 million at December 31, 2017.
+At December 31, 2018, the Company held collateral for derivatives of \$325 million, including \$23 million of securities.
+Fair value of derivatives in a net asset position, net of collateral, was \$1 million at December 31, 2018.